o7g8/client-based-inference/README.md

 unzip ngrok-stable-linux-amd64.zip -d ~
 ```

+ngrok requires a (free) account to serve HTTPS endpoints, therefore create the account on <https://ngrok.com> and run `ngrok authtoken <token>`according to <https://dashboard.ngrok.com/get-started/setup>.

 - In case you will serve the web-server with VSCode [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), fix the path to the certifcates and key files in the `.vscode/settings.json`.

 ## Start the HTTPS server serving the webpage with the model